tristanlim99/ColorFlipper/README.md

+#Color Flipper App

-Color Flipper App that displays different color on the background everytime a button is clicked
+Color Flipper that displays different color on the background everytime a button is clicked

 There are 2 modes to choose from in the Nav Bar,
 * Simple Colors